El Cuajilote: Site history

-Historical records establish that this area was a tax collection center (products) for the empire in this zone, it collected several products, including bird feathers Empire.
+Historical records establish that this area was a tax collection center (products) for the empire in this zone, it collected several products, including bird feathers.

 El Cuajilote flourished towards 200 CE, and had a constant occupation until 800 CE.
 Some constructions seem to have been altars, as vestiges indicate aspects of fertility and earth cult.

 Permanence of inhabitants in the Filobobos archaeological zone was made possible by the availability of survival resources, the permanent supply of water and its constant exploration, complemented with the bordering archaeological niches in high and low lands around the gorges.
 The ball games are different in both sites and have opposite alignment.

 Site

 Urban development is seen in the arrangement of the archaeological sites, which becomes evident by the urban planning adapted to the physiographic and natural terrain; for example hydraulic infrastructure is evident in the water wells, channels and Temazcales.

 The great Totonaca Plaza, sheltered by cliffs, canyons and ravines is crossed by the Filobobos River, it is located in a very humid zone estimated at a little more than 2000 years old.

 The site has an extension of about 31,500 square meters.
 It is estimated that there are 10.5 hectares of unexplored structures.

 The main plaza has a phallic sculpture representing fertility.

 Phallic figurines were found, of the type known as “San Jose de Acateno”, representing a dual personage, fertility and rebirth worship, manifested by cycles of constant life renovation, which culminates with the triumph of the sun over darkness of the underworld.

 In this area, there are several archaeological sites not yet explored, including “Piedra Blanca” on the left bank of the river; “Vega de la Peña”, an ancient town, 3 km below; "La Colorada" on the road to Martínez de la Torre, and "El Relicario".
 This site was opened to the public in 1994.